 Rajiv Sethi on Stereotypes, Crime, and The Pursuit of Justice

-This is a machine-generated transcript produced by podscribe.ai.
-Human-edited version coming soon!
-If you would like to volunteer helping to edit our podcast transcripts, please email michaelgarfield[at]santafe[dot]edu.
+This is a machine-generated transcript produced by podscribe.ai with edits by Aaron Leventman.
+If you would like to volunteer helping to edit future SFI transcripts, please email michaelgarfield[at]santafe[dot]edu.
 Thank you and enjoy:

 Cris Moore (0s):

 Often, the question is not, how do we solve this math problem?
-It's is this the right problem to solve?
+It is this the right problem to solve?
 And does the data mean what we think it means?
-And a lot of the data that people train these criminal justice algorithms on there's a single bit in the data set that says you were rearrested.
+And a lot of the data that people train these criminal justice algorithms on, there's a single bit in the data set that says you were rearrested.
 It doesn't say whether that was because you tried to kill somebody or whether it was graffiti.
 So a lot of the data sets that are actually being used, don't make that distinction, or let's say you missed your court hearing.
-Oh, is that because, you know, you tried to drive over the Texas border to escape justice, or is it because you were terrified of getting fired from your job because then you wouldn't be able to feed your kid and you didn't understand that if you didn't show up, there'd be a warrant out for your arrest or because you couldn't afford transportation.
+Is that because you tried to drive over the Texas border to escape justice, or is it because you were terrified of getting fired from your job because then you wouldn't be able to feed your kid and you didn't understand that if you didn't show up, there'd be a warrant out for your arrest or because you couldn't afford transportation?

 Cris Moore (45s):

-And so on, maybe what you should do is help you show up to court, you know, make sure that you have transportation, make sure that maybe you have childcare if you need childcare and make sure that you get a text message reminder instead of a physical postcard that arrives at the apartment you lived in six months ago,
+And so on.
+Maybe what you should do is help you show up to court, make sure that you have transportation, make sure that maybe you have childcare if you need childcare and make sure that you get a text message reminder instead of a physical postcard that arrives at the apartment you lived in six months ago.

 Michael Garfield (1m 24s):